An Interview with the Founder of Clothes Doctor

 If so what is the best way to wash clothes to be eco-friendly and also maintain our clothing?

 On the whole, there seems to be quite a lot of misinformation about clothing care out there.
-For example, it’s quite common to find that luxury items such as silk or cashmere are labelled as dry clean only, but this does not necessarily mean that this is the best way to care for the garment.
+For example, it’s quite common to find that luxury items such as silk or cashmere are labelled as dry cleaning only.
+But this does not necessarily mean that this is the best way to care for the garment.
 We developed our Eco Washes as an alternative to dry cleaning, and we believe that these actually wash items better than dry cleaning, not to mention that it’s much more environmentally friendly.
-All of our products have been developed in-house using our experience of fabrics and garment care, so we try and communicate this knowledge as much as possible to our customers.
+All of our products have been developed in-house using our experience in fabrics and garment care.
+So we try and communicate this knowledge as much as possible to our customers.

 If you want to learn more about Lulu and Clothes Doctor then check out their website!